-Here we will explore the hydrogen economy’s role in developing a more sustainable, carbon neutral future, linking directly to the UN sustainability goals 7 and 13 (affordable & clean energy and climate action) and indirectly to several others.
+Here we will ask the question, “Is hydrogen carbon neutral?”, explore the hydrogen economy’s role in developing a more sustainable, carbon neutral future, linking directly to the UN sustainability goals 7 and 13 (affordable & clean energy and climate action) and indirectly to several others, and asking.

 First and foremost, where are we getting our hydrogen from?

 Hydrogen production methods have significant impacts on the efficiency and environmental impact of the hydrogen economy.
 While we would like for all hydrogen to be entirely carbon neutral, this is not the case.
 Following is a color system, where hydrogen is categorized based on production method:

 - Brown hydrogen is made from the gasification of coal, which emits CO2 into the air as it combusts.

 - Grey hydrogen is produced using fossil fuels, such as natural gas.

 - Blue hydrogen is made in the same way as grey, but carbon capture and storage (CCS) technologies prevent the release of CO2, enabling the captured carbon to be safely stored deep underground or used in industrial processes.